 This article’s focus is on the indie title To the Moon.

-In other words, Fire Emblem attracted a huge number of new fans who might not be entirely familiar with the franchise.
-That’s where this article comes in.
-Sure, they could hit Wikipedia for a quick glance at the 15 main games and handfuls of related titles, but I got pictures.
-And I got forced jokes.
+In other words, Fire Emblem attracted a new audience who might be unfamiliar with previous games.
+And that’s where this article comes in.
+Sure, Wikipedia is a viable option for a quick glance at the franchise, but I got forced jokes.

 Updated on January 21, 2017.